khalilia2000/Car-ND-Behavioral-Cloning/README.md

 ####5- Fine-Tuning the Model:
 Once settled on the model architecture, I trained the model using the database provided by Udacity for approximately 10 epochs (each epoch took about 5 minutes on my machine).
 Once done, the car could drive in autonomous condition for most parts on track 1, except in few isolated locations where it would go off-track.
-I then generated additional datasets by using training mode of the simulator and fine-tuned my network by training a few epochs (i.e. typically less than 3) on these additional datasets.
+I then generated additional datasets by using training mode of the simulator and fine-tuned my network by training a few epochs (i.e. typically less than 4) on these additional datasets.
 After a few fine-tuning rounds, the car could drive autonomously on track 1.
 Each of these datasets pertained to the locations where the car would go off-track.
 I generated the datasets by parking the car close to the curb, and brining it back to the centre.
 I only used images in which streeing angle was not zero (i.e. deleted those that steering angle was zero).
 Examples of additional training data are included below:

   ![alt text](https://github.com/khalilia2000/Car-ND-Behavioral-Cloning/blob/master/example_data_2.JPG "Training Data Before and After Pre-Processing")

 ####6- Choice of hyper parameters:
-   * learning rate: since I was using Adam optimizer, I used the default learning rate of 0.001 for initial training.
-Subsequently for fine-tuning the network weights, I used a much smaller initial learning rate of 0.0002 to avoid over-fitting in those areas.
-Note that Adam optimizer adjusts the learning rate during training.
+   * learning rate: since I was using Adam optimizer, I used the default learning rate of 0.001 for initial training, whcih worked OK.
+However, for fine-tuning of the network weights, I found out that using smaller initial learning rates work better.
+I ended up using learning rates of between 0.00002 and 0.0002.
+Note that Adam optimizer adjusts the learning rate during training to some extent.
    * batch size: I played with batch sizes and tried batch sizes of 23, 64, and 128.
 I found that a batch size of 64 was giving the most stable resutls with fater convergance.

 ####7- Avoiding over-fitting: